 Your Directors believe that rising consumer spending will drive increased demand for organic colorants in textiles and plastics, while strong growth in global construction activity will boost demand in paints and coatings.
-Increase in value demand will reflect the growing importance of expensive, higher value dyes and pigments that meet increasingly stringent performance standards and preferences for more environmentally friendly products.
+Increase in value demand will reflect the growing importance of expensive, higher value dyes and pigments and also in wax Chemicals, Intermediates, Plastic Chemicals that meet increasingly stringent performance standards and preferences for more environmentally friendly products.
 Despite the healthy growth, even faster advances will be limited by a moderation in global vehicle production and slow growth in printing inks due to the challenges faced by the print media industry.